 Is there a future for me in this company?

-How do we professionally say, How often do I have to follow up with you before I get a response?
+How do we professionally say, How many times do I have to follow up with you before I'll get a response?

 The workload has become burdensome because additional tasks are consistently assigned as a reward for quality performance.